Crypto-Shots/DePin-Json-Server/README.md

 ## WORK IN PROGRESS

+- Read authorized users from ${masterAccounts[index]}/djs-authorized-users
-- Allow commands execution only frmo whitelisted accounts (admins)
+- Allow commands execution only from master accounts and authorized users
 - Use pm2 (or npm forever is enough if no reboots ever)
 - Rotate Hive nodes using https://beacon.peakd.com (configurable endpoint)
 - Make Discord webhook configurable